rasitayaz/flutter-pie-menu/README.md

 ### Adjust display angle of menu buttons

-If you don't want the dynamic angle calculation and have the menu appear at a fixed angle, you can set `customAngle` and `customAngleAnchor` attributes of `PieTheme`.
+If you don't want the dynamic angle calculation and have the menu appear at a fixed angle, set `customAngle` and `customAngleAnchor` attributes of `PieTheme`.

 ```dart
 PieTheme(